 3. Set deadlines and schedule reminders

-4. Collect and consolidate feedback
+4. Collect and consolidate reviews

-Approval won’t always be as simple as a quick “yes”.
-You’ll often need to gather and consolidate feedback to get your proof to a stage where it’s finally ready to be printed.
+Approval won’t always be as simple as a quick “yes” – you’ll often need to gather and consolidate feedback to get your proof to a stage where it’s finally ready to be printed.
 Review software makes this process so much easier – for you, and your reviewers too.

 Here are a few ways Filestage makes giving and discussing feedback quick and easy:

-• Annotations – draw on the content to add clarity to your comments
+- Annotations – Draw on the content to add clarity to your comments

-• Attachments – share references or important files like fonts and logos
+- Attachments – Share references or important files like fonts and logos

-• Highlights – select specific words and sentences that need editing
+- Highlights – Select specific words and sentences that need editing

-• Strikeouts – indicate which parts of a document you want to be deleted
+- Strikeouts – Indicate which parts of a document you want to be deleted

-• Comment threads – reviewers can see and respond to each other’s comments, address any problems, and hash out any disagreements there and then
+- Comment threads – Reviewers can see and respond to each other’s comments, address any problems, and hash out any disagreements there and then

 With Filestage, all feedback is centralized and reviewers can clearly see what others are saying.
 This transparency helps improve communication and collaboration and keeps everyone on the same page.
 Once you’ve collected feedback from all necessary stakeholders, it’s easy to work your way through it to refine your proof.
-More on that in the next section.
+More on that in the next section. can clearly see what others are saying.

 5. Review and implement changes systematically